hzget/hzget.github.io/notes/practice/algorithm.md

 ## Hash Tables

-When used properly, a hash table has O(1) operation for lookup, inserting and deletion.
-It's unmatched by other techniques.
+When used properly, a hash table has O(1)-time lookup, insertion and deletion operations, which are unmatched by other techniques.

+A hash table is an unordered collection of key-value pairs, where each key is unique.
 The idea is to ***hash*** a KEY to a VALUE, the index of an array with each element being a list that chains together the items that share a hash value.